Becheler/Becheler.github.io/pages/getting_started.md

 ./run_test.sh
 ```

-If all the tests end without problems, it means you are ready to go!
+If all the tests end without problems, it means you are ready to write [your first
+own little program]({{ site.url }}/pages/tutorials.html).

 If you have any trouble, feel free to contact us.